tyronewilson/protractor-rails/README.md

 ```

-Once you have setup your tests as above, running `rake protractor:spec will pic up new tests and run them for you`
+Once you have setup your tests as above, running `rake protractor:spec` will pick up new tests and run them for you`

 ### Setup and teardown